Some people dream of running a marathon one day. I’m not one of them.

 But I made it to the top of Salkantay Pass.
 It took four hours, and I did it.

-And this is what I saw there:
+And this is what I saw in that location:

 It was so cold and so wet at the top that I only stayed for a minute before continuing down the other side, where it was slightly more protected from the wind.